 Suddenly there seem to be as many policemen involved in tennis as there are players.
 Gone are the days when a London bobby, with minimum fuss and barely a whiff of publicity, would quietly lead away an offending clergyman from the packed aisles of the outside courts at Wimbledon for having something less than pure intentions towards certain members of the watching flock.

 Now ex-Scotland Yard’s finest are assiduously tracking down putative match-fixers across the globe while, seemingly in tune with this new reality, Melbourne’s boys in blue wade into the Australian Open crowd with pepper spray.
+What, you may think, is the sport coming to?

 Trying to come to terms with the modern world might be the obvious answer.
 Not so long ago the tennis authorities were scarcely able to contemplate that drugs could possibly be a problem.
 Then came the nandrolone affair, one that was never properly resolved, with much sweeping under the carpet, but at least, thanks to Wada (the World Anti-Doping Agency), the drug-testing programme was rationalised under the umbrella of the International Tennis Federation.